SEA VEGETABLE : Mirin

 1. Soak mirin in water for 8 minutes, then drain well.

-2. Add sesame oil and (if needed) salt to the drained mirin, mix well, and it's ready to serve.
+2. Add sesame oil and salt(to your liking) to 1, mix well, and serve.

 Click here for more recipes

-FOOD DEVELOPER / CHEFSHUI ISHIZAKA
+FOOD DEVELOPER / CHEF SHUI ISHIZAKA

 How to use recommended